 Should this Potato Recipe be a Side Dish or a Dessert?

-Use it for More than Just Thanksgiving
+Make This for More than Just Thanksgiving

 - Pre-heat oven to 400 degrees.

-- In a medium sized bowl, melt the butter in the microwave then stir in the brown sugar.
+- In a medium-sized bowl, melt the butter in the microwave, then stir in the brown sugar.

 - Place the thinly sliced sweet potatoes in a large bowl and thoroughly toss them in the butter/brown sugar mixture until the potatoes are coated.